What Is Lean Protein & How to Use It

 Chicken Breast, no skin - Chicken breast has a substantial amount of protein with less fat.
 A quarter of breast (155 grams) has grams of protein and 5.46 grams of fat, making it another excellent example of lean protein.

 Non-Fat Milk - Milk is a complete food with an ample amount of macros (carbs, fat, and protein).
 Choosing a lesser fat variety not only reduces fat and cholesterol, it also has lesser calories for weight management, aligning with what are lean proteins.
+These examples of lean protein can be easily incorporated into daily meals.

 How Do You Incorporate Lean Proteins Into Your Daily Diet?

 Combine these proteins with high-fiber foods such as wholesome carbs, fruits, and veggies.
 They can be incorporated as a pre-workout or post-workout meal.
 Knowing what is lean protein can help you plan balanced meals effectively.
+Understanding what are lean proteins will optimize your nutrition strategy.

 Examples would be non-fat milk and whole wheat cereals for pre-workout, then a roasted chicken salad as a post-workout meal.